 About Mostly Harmless

-Mostly Harmless is a one-person company I started about two years back to experiment with building and selling hardware that could run free software in more areas.
+Mostly Harmless is a one-person company I started about in 2016 to experiment with building and selling hardware that could run free software in more areas.
 My goal was also to find new ways of building products that could respect the user’s freedom and privacy.
 There are many problems that are often thought to be somebody else’s and I decided that I would try to solve as many of them as I could.

 The preferred way to contact me is via email: email@example.com